multitudes/42-miniRT/docs/index.md

 - Compute a color for the closest intersection point.

 ## The aspect ratio

 A 16∶9 aspect ratio means that the ratio of image width to image height is 16∶9.
 For a practical example, an image 800 pixels wide by 400 pixels high has a 2∶1 aspect ratio.

 ## The Vec3, Color and Point classes

 For simplicity we will use the same struct (in C) for all three.
 The Vec3 struct will be used for vectors, colors, and points using a typedef and a union because when using a color having access to r g b is more intuitive than x y z.

 ## Using unions in C

 A union is a special data type available in C that allows to store different data types in the same memory location.
 You can define a union with many members, but only one member can contain a value at any given time.
-Unions provide an efficient way of using the same memory location for multiple-purpose.
+Unions provide an efficient way of using the same memory location for multiple purposes.
 In my case I have a vector in 3d with x y and z components.
 Also I have a color type with 3 components too.
 I can use alias to use the same struct for both.
 Also I discovered that I can use a union to have access to rgb and xyz at the same time.
-In C++ I would use encapsulation and private/public members with getters and setters but in C I dont have this level of abstraction.
+In C++ I would use encapsulation and private/public members with getters and setters but in C I don't have this level of abstraction.
 ```c
 typedef struct s_vec3 {
 	union {